OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ##### Testing WebView File Access

-If you have found a `UIWebView` being used, then you can be sure that:
+If you have found a `UIWebView` being used, then the following applies:

-- the `file://` scheme is always enabled
+- The `file://` scheme is always enabled.
-- file access from `file://` URLs is always enabled
+- File access from `file://` URLs is always enabled.
-- universal access from `file://` URLs is always enabled
+- Universal access from `file://` URLs is always enabled.

-Regarding `WKWebView`,
+Regarding `WKWebView`s:

-- the `file://` scheme is also always enabled and it **cannot be disabled**
+- The `file://` scheme is also always enabled and it **cannot be disabled**.
-- it disables file access from `file://` URLs by default but it can be enabled
+- It disables file access from `file://` URLs by default but it can be enabled.

 The following WebView properties can be used to configure file access:

-- `allowFileAccessFromFileURLs` (`WKPreferences`, `false` by default): it enables JavaScript running in the context of a `file://` scheme URL to access content from other `file://` scheme URLs
+- `allowFileAccessFromFileURLs` (`WKPreferences`, `false` by default): it enables JavaScript running in the context of a `file://` scheme URL to access content from other `file://` scheme URLs.
-- `allowUniversalAccessFromFileURLs` (`WKWebViewConfiguration`, `false` by default): it enables JavaScript running in the context of a `file://` scheme URL to access content from any origin
+- `allowUniversalAccessFromFileURLs` (`WKWebViewConfiguration`, `false` by default): it enables JavaScript running in the context of a `file://` scheme URL to access content from any origin.

 For example, it is possible to set the **[undocumented property](https://github.com/WebKit/webkit/blob/master/Source/WebKit/UIProcess/API/Cocoa/WKPreferences.mm#L470 "WebKit WKPreferences.mm Line 470")** `allowFileAccessFromFileURLs` by doing this: